What Not to Fix When Selling A House

 Sell to a Real Estate Investor

-When you sell your home to a real estate investor, you can sell your home as-is, without worrying about what to repair and what not to fix when selling a house.
+When you sell your home to a real estate investor, you can sell it as-is.
+There’s no need to worry about what to repair or what not to fix when selling a house.
 You can sell without a Realtor and on your timeline — often in as few as five days.
-Real estate investors have the time and capital to make the repairs your home needs, so they aren’t scared off by outdated kitchens, cosmetic repairs, or even major repairs like leaking roofs or water damage.
-They will make you an offer that is fair for your home’s value, so you can sell your home fast, for cash, without the hassle of a traditional home sale.

 If your home needs work on critical issues like the foundation, water damage, mold or roofing, a traditional sale may not be right for you.
 If you’re interested in a fair cash offer based on the market value of your home, Hometown Development can help.
-For your free, personalized offer, reach out to us today.